Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what the actual difference is between the two kinds of tea.

 Are There Other Differences Between Hei Cha and Pu-erh?

 Sheng Pu-erh offers a different path altogether.
-Unlike Shou Pu-erh or Hei Cha, it undergoes no artificial fermentation at all.
+Unlike Shou Pu-erh or Hei Cha, it undergoes no artificial fermentation.
 After the leaves are pan-fired and shaped, they're dried and compressed into cakes.
 From there, the tea ages slowly and naturally over the course of many years.
 Microbial fermentation occurs during storage, influenced by factors like humidity, airflow, and ambient temperature.
 This kind of aging is gradual and unpredictable, and it can take decades for a young sheng to fully mature.
 As it does, the tea's sharp, sometimes astringent notes soften, developing depth, sweetness, and complexity.

 Many people describe Hei Cha as having a "fresher" taste than Pu-erh.